 Whether you are already an experience shooter or are new to the sport, purchasing a new shotgun can be an exciting prospect.
 Your may be buying a new shotgun for soley game shooting or perhaps you have been dreaming about buying this gun since entering the sport.
 With either options, there are decisions which need to be made – what make and model?
 What requirements do you have? and what is your budget?
 It can make the process confusing, however a good place to start is to decide whether you would like to purchase a new or second-hand gun.
 Both have their advantages and disadvantages which you need to be aware of.

 For any gun owner, being able to purchase a new shotgun can be life affirming.
-Nearly all new guns can now be made to order which includes the stock being set to your bespoke measurements and choosing the desired length of barrels.
+Nearly all new guns can now be made to order which includes the stock made to your bespoke measurements and choosing the desired length of barrels.
 The manufacturer should provide a full guarantee and/or warranty to cover moving parts and labour for a specified period of time, giving peace of mind with such a high investment purchase.
-You can also guarantee that you will have all the original parts including the box and accessories such as a trigger or cable lock, cleaning rods, spare magazines and the owner’s manual.

 The most notable disadvantage of buying a new gun is that it comes with a price.
 A way of getting past this is buying a new gun off the shelf.
 This means the gun will not be made to your measurements but will still had that new shotgun feeling.

 In contrast, second hand guns are sometimes the ideal choice if you are purchasing shotgun but have a lower budget in mind.